Week of education and actions against racism and antisemitism: Participate in the remembrance trail of the Shoah Memorial

 19h – 20h30: The Marais district: in the footsteps of Jewish life in Paris

-The itinerary begins with a presentation of the Wall of Names at the Shoah Memorial before following in the footsteps of Jewish life in the historic heart of Paris, the Marais.
-By discovering synagogues, commemorative plaques and traditional businesses, from the Middle Ages to the present day, the group follows the evolution of the Jewish district, "le Pletzl".
+The tour begins with a presentation of the Wall of Names at the Shoah Memorial before going on the traces of Jewish life in the historic heart of Paris, the Marais.
+By discovering synagogues, commemorative plaques and traditional shops from the Middle Ages to the present day, the group follows the evolution of the Jewish quarter, "le Pletzl".

 Mediator: Fleur Sophikitis